 The school’s uniform list doesn’t mention sandals.
 Can my child wear them in summer?

-Sandals may be worn but are not encouraged as they do not provide much foot protection when playing outside or moving around the school.
+- Sandals may be worn but are not encouraged as they do not provide very much foot protection when playing outside or moving around the school.
 Children must wear socks with sandals.

 Timing of parents evenings

 - Parents’ evenings/Open Afternoon are held three times a year, at the end of Terms 1, 3 and 6.
 There are two sessions arranged in the afternoon/evening in the same week.
 You will be asked for a time range and then be given a ten minute slot within that.